Continuing Education Activity

-Acute pancreatitis is the number one cause of gastrointestinal related hospitalization in the United States and accounts for 2.6 billion dollars in healthcare spending and 279,000 annual admissions.
-Eighty percent of these patients present with mild, self-limited disease.
+Acute pancreatitis is the number one cause of gastrointestinal-related hospitalization in the United States and accounts for 2.6 billion dollars in healthcare spending and 279,000 annual admissions.
+Eighty percent of these patients present with the mild, self-limited disease.
 Alcohol-related pancreatitis is more common in western countries and Japan.
-The annual incidence of acute pancreatitis is in the range of 13 to 45 per 100,000 people and chronic pancreatitis from 5 to 12 per 100,000 people and is proportionally highest in males between 35 and 54 years old.
-The overall mortality is now about 2% and usually associated with severe episodes of AP.
+The annual incidence of acute pancreatitis is in the range of 13 to 45 per 100,000 people and chronic pancreatitis from 5 to 12 per 100,000 people.
+It is proportionally highest in males between 35 and 54 years old.
+The overall mortality is now about 2% and is usually associated with severe episodes of AP.

 The pancreas uses oxidative and non-oxidative metabolism to process alcohol.
 The oxidative pathway leads to the formation of acetaldehyde, a reactive metabolite that causes detrimental effects in acinar cells through activation of stellate cells, increased expression of proinflammatory cytokines, and a decrease in NAD+/NADH ratios.
 The non-oxidative pathway requires the formation of fatty acid ethyl ester (FAEE) synthase, which leads to activation of key transcription factors, sustained increases in intracellular calcium, and inhibition of extracellular matrix proteins, ultimately leading to further cell injury.